duartebranco/distributed-p2p-pytest-runner/README.md

 ### 4) Submit an evaluation.

-You can submit an evaluation by sending a POST request to the `/evaluation` endpoint with a JSON payload containing, either,  the list ofGitHub project's URLs and the authentication token, or by uploading a ZIP file containing the projects.
+You can submit an evaluation by sending a POST request to the `/evaluation` endpoint with a JSON payload containing either a list of GitHub project URLs and the [authentication token](https://github.com/settings/personal-access-tokens), or by uploading a ZIP file containing the projects.

+Remember that

 ```sh
 # GitHub URLs